Lance-Meier/lswebhomework3/README.md

 ```

-My name is:
+My name is: Lance Meier

-I like to:
+I like to: Code, Ride Bikes, Garden, and Eat Tacos

-I'm learning:
+I'm learning: HTML CSS, JS, and Jquery

 ```